 He did not give further details.

-The United Nations Security Council took a softer tack, voicing “deep concern” — a step down from a draft Tuesday that had condemned the coup.
+The United Nations Security Council took a softer tack, voicing on Thursday "deep concern" over the military coup -- a step down from a draft Tuesday that had condemned it.

 Diplomats said veto-wielding China and Russia, Myanmar's main supporters at the UN, had asked for more time Tuesday to finesse the council's response.